angarsky/diveintopython/learn/variables_and_types/printing.md

 The `print()` function takes one or more arguments separated by commas and displays them on the console or terminal.

-Let's look at an example of how to print a variable and string in Python:
+Let's look at examples of how to print a variable and string in Python:

 ```python
 # Print a string